-Tripotassium phosphates are highly soluble phosphate salts that can be added to juice as a source of potassium.
-This product includes properties that make it a strongly alkaline salt, protein modifier, emulsifying agent, and buffer capacity.
+Tripotassium Phosphate, Anhydrous (TKP) is a solid white powder ,with K3PO4 .
+Tripotassium phosphate is extremely miscible salts that is used as a additive and a source of potassium in juice production.
+This chemical is grouped as alkaline products and it can be used as , protein modifier, emulsifying agent, and buffer capacity.
 The high alkalinity of TKP is advantageous when quicker cooking rates are desirable in cooked breakfast cereals.
 Increased pH also makes the product more creamy or yellow in color giving a richer appearance.

 (NH4)3PO4 + 3KCl → K3PO4 + 3NH4Cl

-It is used as a food additive for its properties as a foaming agent, emulsifier, and whipping agent.
+this material is applied as a food additive becuase of its special characteristics as a foaming agent, emulsifier, and whipping agent.
 In combination with fatty acids, this chemical can be used as an antimicrobial agent in poultry processing.

 Applications of Tripotassium phosphate